MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 ## Indexes on views

-In Materialize, creating an index on a view keeps its results **incrementally updated** as new data arrives.
-The results of the view are stored **in memory** within the [cluster](/concepts/clusters/) the index is created in.
-Querying an indexed view is fast, because the results are served from memory, and computationally free, because no computation is performed on read.

-In Materialize, indexes on a [view](/concepts/views/#views) **compute and, as new data arrives, incrementally update** view results in memory within a [cluster](/concepts/clusters/) instead of recomputing the results from scratch.
+In Materialize, you can create indexes on a [view](/concepts/views/#views "query saved under a name") to maintain **up-to-date view results in memory** within the [cluster](/concepts/clusters/) you create the index.

-Within the cluster, the in-memory up-to-date results are immediately available and computationally free to query.

 ```mzsql
 CREATE INDEX idx_on_my_view ON my_view_name(...) ;
 ```

+During the index creation on a [view](/concepts/views/#views "query saved under a name"), the view is executed and the view results are stored in memory within the cluster. **As new data arrives**, the index **incrementally updates** the view results in memory.

+Within the cluster, querying an indexed view is:

+- **fast** because the results are served from memory, and

+- **computationally free** because no computation is performed on read.

 For best practices on using indexes, and understanding when to use indexed views vs. materialized views, see [Usage patterns](#usage-patterns).

 ## Indexes on materialized views

-In Materialize, creating an index on a materialized view simply makes its results available **in memory** within the [cluster](/concepts/clusters/) the index is created in.
-The results of a materialized view are otherwise stored in **durable storage**, and are **incrementally updated** as new data arrives.
-This means that creating an index on a materialized view does not require additional computation, and makes querying the materialized view faster within the cluster the index is created in.
+In Materialize, materialized view results are stored in durable storage and **incrementally updated** as new data arrives.
+Indexing a materialized view makes the already up-to-date view results available **in memory** within the [cluster](/concepts/clusters/) you create the index.
+That is, indexes on materialized views require no additional computation to keep results up-to-date.

+{{< note >}}

-It's important to note that a materialized view can be queried from any cluster, but its indexed results are only available within the cluster the index is created in.
-Querying a materialized view from a cluster where the view isn't indexed is slower, because results are served from storage (rather than memory), but is also computationally free, because no computation is performed on read.
+A materialized view can be queried from any cluster whereas its indexed results are available only within the cluster you create the index.
+Querying a materialized view, whether indexed or not, from any cluster is computationally free.
+However, querying an indexed materialized view within the cluster where the index is created is faster since the results are served from memory rather than from storage.

+{{</ note >}}

 For best practices on using indexes, and understanding when to use indexed views vs. materialized views, see [Usage patterns](#usage-patterns).